Aiben404/StarterPack/README.md

-# 🎁 Snowman Starter Pack System
+# 🎁 Aiben Starter Pack System

 An advanced starter pack system for ESX Legacy FiveM servers that provides new players with customizable welcome rewards including cash, items, weapons, and vehicles.